sankalpmtellur/SPARRX/README.md

 # SPARRX

-**CampusQuest** is a 3D campus exploration and mystery-solving game built with Unity.
+**Nstries** is a 3D campus exploration and mystery-solving game built with Unity.
 Players navigate a virtual campus, interact with objects and NPCs, solve puzzles, and unlock new rooms and levels as they progress through the game.

 ---